 …except there’s just 1 problem

-Solutions almost never eliminate problems: they mostly reshape them.
+Solutions almost never eliminate problems: they mostly reshape them

-Does an umbrella stop the rain?
+Does an umbrella STOP the rain?

-or just slide it to the side?
+or merely slide water to the side?

-(the sides still drip on you!)
+(& the sides still drip on you!)

 Quickest way to clean your room?